Alexmhack/python-with-gcp-secrets-manager/README.md

 4. `AttrDict` -> This is a custom written utility which helps to convert a Python dict to a class object which has access to all the dict keys using `.` notation.
 For e.g. if a secret is `{"API_VERSION": "14"}` then using `AttrDict` instance we can access it using `attr_dict_instance.API_VERSION  # output -> 14`

+5. We can even use region wise secrets by defining the secrets in multiple regions of Secrets Manager Provider (AWS / GCP).
+This can be helpful when we have different servers in different regions and we want to match the Secrets with those regions and access accordingly.

 ## AWS Setup